Duke Clinical Informatics Fellowship

 The CIF program is a two-year program aligned with the Duke academic calendar for graduate programs.

 The program commences on July 1 and ends on June 30th.
-Fellows in the program with enroll in the 12-month Duke Masters in Management Clinical Informatics program in Year One of the fellowship and are expected to earn the MMCi degree by August of Year Two.
+Fellows in the program are enrolled in the 12-month Duke Masters in Management Clinical Informatics program in Year One of the fellowship and are expected to earn the MMCi degree by August of Year Two.

 What will be taught in the MMCi program?